 Since 9 July 2019, heavy monsoon rains have triggered flooding in the low-lying areas of Bangladesh.
-Around one-third of the country is now underwater.
+Around one-third of the country went underwater.

 Flooding during the monsoon season is an annual event.
 But continuous rain and flooding in neighbouring Nepal and India have had an impact in Bangladesh’s two major river systems in the north.

 This has resulted in water levels rising to their highest in 100 years (source: IFRC).

 Bangladesh is no stranger to water-related disasters like extreme flooding.

 In August 2017, heavy monsoon rains above the seasonal average severely impacted the riverine region of India, Nepal, Bhutan and Bangladesh.
 This led to intense flooding in almost two-thirds of Bangladesh (source: ReliefWeb).

 The floods had been devastating for the communities affected.

 Floods and landslides have damaged roads and vital infrastructure leaving thousands of people stranded and without electricity.
 More than 66,000 homes had been destroyed.

 Food and clean water shortages were being reported, as well as a rise in waterborne diseases like malaria.

 Flooding can be extremely damaging for communities that experience it.
 Access to clean water is usually scarce, leading to serious health concerns like disease outbreaks.